apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/overview.md

    limitations under the License.
   -->

-# MicroKernel and NodeStore
+# NodeStore API and MicroKernel API

-A `MicroKernel` or a `NodeStore` are ultimately implementations of the [node state model](nodestate.html).
+A `MicroKernel` or a `NodeStore` are ultimately implementations of the [node state model](../architecture/nodestate.html).
 A `MicroKernel` exposes its functionality through a String only (JSON) API, which is easy to remote.
 In contrast a `NodeStore` exposes its functionality through a pure Java API, which is easier to work with and has lower performance and memory overhead.